-During the reporting period, the ATIP unit processed 1,823 pages and disclosed a total of 1,822 pages.
-This represents an increase of 394 pages processed compared to last year's total of 1,429 pages processed.
+During the reporting period, the ATIP unit processed 1,429 pages and disclosed a total of 1,424 pages.
+This represents an increase of 960 pages processed compared to last year's total of 469 pages processed.
 This increase can be attributed to the type of requested information.
+The large numbers from 2017-18 were attributed to one very large access request which involved depersonalizing close to 4.000 decisions.